About the foundation

 The Campaign for Democracy

 The Campaign for Democracy engages supporters of democracy worldwide and builds a powerful intellectual movement for the cause of democracy through online presence, media engagement, and moral support for dissidents.
-The Vision of the Alliance of Democracies Foundation is to become the world’s leading “megaphone” for the cause of democracy.
+The program includes a Transatlantic Commission that works to prevent election interference.

 Why fight for democracy?